 Early Life

-Clóvis Ermírio de Moraes is part of the Ermírio de Moraes family, a prominent name in Brazilian business.
-His grandfather, José Ermírio de Moraes, founded the Votorantim Group in 1918, initially with a textile factory in São Paulo.
-Clóvis's mother, Maria Helena Moraes Scripilliti, held a significant stake in the company before distributing it to her children.
+Clóvis Ermírio de Moraes is part of the Ermírio de Moraes family, a prominent Brazilian family known for founding and controlling the Votorantim Group.
+The Votorantim Group was founded in 1918 by José Ermírio de Moraes, who started with a textile factory and later diversified the business.
+Clóvis' mother, Maria Helena Moraes Scripilliti, was a shareholder in Votorantim before distributing her shares to her children.

 Rise to Success

-Clóvis Ermírio de Moraes is an heir to the Votorantim Group, which operates in more than 20 countries.
-He has been involved with the group since 1980 and currently serves as a director at Hejoassu Administracao, the family's holding company.
-The Votorantim Group has diversified interests in various sectors, including cement, metals, energy, and banking.
+Clóvis Ermírio de Moraes has been involved with the Votorantim Group since 1980 and is a director at Hejoassu Administracao, the family's holding company.
+The Votorantim Group has grown into a large multinational company operating in various sectors, including building materials, finance, aluminum, energy, and agribusiness.
+The Group has a presence in 19 countries, and its subsidiaries include Votorantim Cimentos, Banco BV, Citrosuco, and Nexa Resources.

 Key Business Strategies